sneakyx/egroupwareserver/README.md

 # General info

 This dockerfile builds an eGroupware container.
-The installation is a manual installation.
 As You can see in the dockerfile, it is based on php 5.6.
 You'll also need a MySQL or MariaDB container for the database.
 I wanted to install for personal use the visol/egroupware container, but I couldn't reach jrenggli at visol and it seems he doesn't update his egroupware dockerfile- so I made my own and not just updated his file.